xs4free/hugo-travello-theme/README.md

 - [X] ~~Add form-loading elements to post-comment~~
 - [X] ~~Improve layout post-comment below post and response (dialog) after submitted comment~~
 - [X] ~~Fix that replies on replies on comments are actually rendered~~
+- [x] ~~Remove Hugo warning: Page's .Next is deprecated and will be removed in a future release.
+Use .PrevPage (yes, not .NextPage).~~
+- [x] ~~Remove Hugo warning: Page's .Prev is deprecated and will be removed in a future release.
+Use .NextPage (yes, not .PrevPage)~~

 [1]: https://gohugo.io/content-management/related/
 [2]: https://github.com/puikinsh/activello